stackanetes/stackanetes/README.md

 - RADOS Gateway
 - Traefik

-Services are divided and scheduled into two groups, except from few services that run everywhere (e.g. Open vSwitch agents, Traefik):
+Services are divided and scheduled into two groups, except from few services that run everywhere (e.g. Open vSwitch agents):
 - The control plane, which runs all the OpenStack APIs and every other supporting applications,
 - The compute plane, which is dedicated to run Nova's virtual machines.